emacs-eask/cli/docs/content/Contributing/Developing-Eask/_index.en.md

 $ eask locate
 ```

-It should print out the location of your working Eask workspace.
-You
+It should print out the location of the `eask` executable.
-should be able to identify the Eask workspace, even you have multiple
+You should be able to identify the Eask executable's location,
-Eask versions installed!
+even you have multiple Eask versions installed!

 ### 📈 Testing